 V. PHYSICIAN ADMINISTERED DRUGS

 The Deficit Reduction Act required collection of NDC numbers for covered outpatient physician administered drugs.
 These drugs are paid through the physician and hospital programs.
-Has your MMIS been designed to incorporate this data into your DUR criteria for both Pro DUR and Retro DUR?
+Has your MMIS been designed to incorporate this data into your DUR criteria for:

+a) Pro DUR ?

 ☐ Yes ☐ No